natan04/Mirador-IIIFServer-WebClient/client-side-docs.md

 # Classes and components
 The following list consists of the new extensions only.
 For core-mirador components documentation please see Mirador's repository.
+* miradorLauncher - global component to launch Mirador with custom JSON based config.
+* serviceManager - global container object which keeps track of all services(PictureHandler, Invoker, etc.) and their config.
+* Uploader - widget which adds uploader form popup & dynamic combobox to choose updated manifest that exists on server.
+* Invoker

 # Protocol description